-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Hawaii a Civil SOL Age Cap score of 2, on a 1-5 scale, where 5 is the highest.
-A score of 2 is defined as a civil SOL age cap between 26 and 34 years old for survivors.
-Additionally, Child USA gave Hawaii a related SOL Revival Law score of 4 on the same 1-5 scale.
-A score of 4 is defined as a revival window for 2 or more years or revival up to age 55, for claims against perpetrators, individuals, private organizations and government.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave Hawaii a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap of age 34 and younger.
+Additionally, Child USA gave Hawaii a related SOL Revival Law letter grade of B on the same A-F scale.
+A letter grade of B is defined as a revival window for 2 or more years or revival up to age 55, for claims against all types of defendants.

 If you or someone you love was sexually abused or assaulted in Hawaii, contact us now.
-Even with the closing of Hawaii’s revival window, those sexually abused as a minor may still have a claim against their abuser.
+Even with the closing of Hawaii’s revival window, those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.

 Go to our main sexual abuse page to learn more about the process of filing a sexual abuse claim.